molily/molily.de/_posts/2017-11-25-robust-javascript.md

 With ECMAScript alone, you cannot do anything useful.
 For example, there is no way to read or output any data.
 ECMAScript does not define the so-called <dfn>host environment</dfn> in which a program is executed.
 It allows several possible host environments.
 An HTML document in the browser is one possible host environment.
 Node.js is another popular one.

-The host environment we’re interested in here is primarily defined in the [HTML specification](https://www.w3.org/TR/html5/).
+The host environment we are interested in here is primarily defined in the [HTML specification](https://www.w3.org/TR/html5/).
 It not only defines HTML as a markup language, it also defines how JavaScript is executed in the context of an HTML document.
 It defines how JavaScript can access and alter the document.
 For this purpose, it relies on yet another specification: the [Document Object Model (DOM)](https://dom.spec.whatwg.org/).

 The HTML and DOM specifications define the main objects that client-side JavaScript is dealing with: nodes, elements and events.
 Fundamental objects include `window`, `window.alert()`, `document`, `document.body`, `document.getElementById()` and `document.createElement()`.